Does Weed Help Your Sex Drive? What the Research Shows

 What the Research Shows: Cannabis and Sexual Frequency

-A 2017 population-level study published in the Journal of Sexual Medicine analyzed data from more than 50,000 US adults.
-Researchers found cannabis users reported approximately 20% higher sexual frequency than non-users across every demographic subgroup tested — women and men, every age group, every relationship status (Sun & Eisenberg, 2017 — PMID 29189088).
+A 2017 population-level study published in the Journal of Sexual Medicine analyzed a nationally representative sample of about 51,000 US adults.
+Researchers found cannabis users reported significantly more frequent sex than non-users across every demographic subgroup tested, women and men, every age group, every relationship status (Sun & Eisenberg, 2017 - PMID 29110804).
 The association was consistent and dose-dependent: more recent use correlated with higher frequency.

-A 2019 study by Lynn et al. surveyed 373 women about cannabis use before sex.
-Women who used cannabis before sex reported more satisfying orgasms, increased desire, decreased pain, and better overall sexual experiences compared to non-use sessions (Lynn et al., 2019 — PMID 30835471).
-The effect was strongest when cannabis was used specifically in the intimacy window — not as an all-day habit.
+A 2024 study by Mulvehill et al. surveyed women about cannabis use before partnered sex.
+Among women with orgasm difficulty, 72.8% reported that cannabis before sex increased their orgasm frequency, 67% reported better orgasm satisfaction, and 71% said it made orgasm easier (Mulvehill et al., 2024 - PMID 38711949).
+The effect was strongest when cannabis was used specifically in the intimacy window, not as an all-day habit.

 Cannabis vs. Other Cannabinoids: What Works Best for Sex